Carer Support Payment - How much Carer Support Payment will I get?

 Carer Support Payment (after tax) counts in full as income when calculating your entitlement to other Eligibility depends on the amount of income and capital you have.
 See full definition .

-In some cases, you may meet the conditions for both Carer Support Payment and another benefit, such as State Pension or contributory Employment and Support Allowance.
+In some cases, you may meet the conditions for both Carer Support Payment and another benefit, such as State Pension or New Style Employment and Support Allowance.
 As these benefits overlap, you may not receive a payment of Carer Support Payment, even though you would if it weren't for the other benefit you receive.

 However, it's still worth to apply for Carer Support Payment even if you don't receive a payment, as you can get a Carer's Premium/Additional amount included in your Eligibility depends on the amount of income and capital you have.
 See full definition .